ATTODataPortal/Documents-1/HowTo/HowToUpload.md

 To start the upload process, use the *Update or Append button* in your dataset's *Primary Data tab*.
 This link will direct you to the data upload wizard.

 <img src=".\images_upload\image18.png" >

-Figure 12: *Update or Append button*.
+Figure 12: Update or Append button.

 Follow the upload wizard.
 The steps are shorty explained.
 A more detailed explanation is provided in [Chapter 2.4](#24-upload-data).